bioidiap/bob.db.youtube/doc/guide.rst

 .. warning::
   Please note that -- in opposition to most other bob.db database interfaces -- the :py:meth:`bob.db.youtube.Database.original_file_name` function returns a **list** of file names.
-  Likewise, :py:meth:`bob.db.youtube.Database.original_file_names` returns a list of lists of file names.
+  Likewise, :py:meth:`bob.db.youtube.Database.original_file_name` returns a list of lists of file names.

 Finally, bounding boxes are annotated in the images.